 Healing points blog

-Healing Points is a dynamic publication dedicated to creating a space within the intersection of health and social justice.
-2016 was a tumultuous year.
+Healing Points is a dynamic publication, dedicated to creating a space within the intersection of health and social justice.
 So many of our mainstream headlines and stories continue to highlight discontent and polarization, often exacerbating the problem.
 Through our collective writing space, we strive to move past talking points, and instead offer a space to intelligently and collectively heal.

 From the Founders: Why Healing Points?